Skip to main content

 What if we are denied or placed on a waitlist?

 Act quickly.
 For application denials, Hawaii gives 90 calendar days to request review or a hearing.
-For service denials by a health plan, use the plan appeal process right away, contact the Medicaid Ombudsman, and ask whether another QUEST health plan on the island has no HCBS waiting list.
+For service denials by a health plan, use the plan appeal process right away, contact the Medicaid Ombudsman, and ask whether another QUEST health plan on the island has capacity.

 What is the best first phone call to make?